-- Press (Special), and then dial 385. - · Hang up.
+- Press (X) (Special), and then dial 385.

+- Press the CANCEL RECORDING menu button (5340 IP Phones only).

+- · Hang up.

 Using Group Listen

 You can use Group Listen to activate the speaker while you use the handset or headset to continue speaking.
 This allows other people to hear the other party on the call while the other party can only hear you (through the handset microphone).
 You cannot use Group Listen in Handsfree Mode.